hencou/esphome_gvret/README.md

 # esphome_gvret
 GVRET CANbus sniffer which can be used in conjunction with ESPHome.
-Can be used in conjunction with CANbus monitoring tool SavvyCAN to remotely monitor CANbus messages by GVRET Network protocol.
+Can be used with CANbus monitoring tool SavvyCAN to remotely monitor CANbus messages by GVRET Network protocol over Wifi.

 I used a Olimex ESP32-EVP board for this, this board has already a complete CANbus interface onboard without need for additional components.